kristjanr/wise-cs/scraped-data/sections/04-wise-card/subsections/01-wise-card-basics/articles/02-getting-started-with-your-wise-digital-card/content.md

+# Wise card basics
-# Getting started with your Wise digital card
+## Getting started with your Wise digital card
 Just like your physical card, the digital card lets you spend money around the world with low conversion fees in a secure way.

 You can get a digital card if you already have a physical card and live in the UK, Australia, Japan, New Zealand, Singapore, Malaysia, Switzerland, EEA, Brazil or Canada.